-At AED.us, we are committed to spreading awareness about Sudden Cardiac Arrest, educating everyone we meet about Automatic External Defibrillators, and sharing our passion for what we do!
+At AED.US, we are committed to spreading awareness about Sudden Cardiac Arrest, educating everyone we meet about Automatic External Defibrillators, and sharing our passion for what we do!
 Whether you need 10 AEDs, just a few replacement pads, or a set of batteries, we take care of our customers like they are family and hope that they partner with us for life.

 Our President, Tommy, struck up a conversation with the site coordinator and learned that they were going to hold a Safety Fair for their employees on April 23rd.
 We thought this would be an excellent opportunity to educate everyone on their campus about their AEDs, show off our new Brayden CPR Manikins, and give them a quick CPR lesson.
 We understand how important safety is in the workplace, especially when employees are working with electricity and large, heavy pieces of equipment.

 Two of our customer service and sales representatives volunteered to help them out for the day.
-Leigh, was recently certified by the American Heart Association in CPR.
-And Blaire is a certified instructor of CPR (Cardiopulmonary Resuscitation), First Aid and AEDs.
+Leigh was recently certified by the American Heart Association in CPR.
+And Blaire is a certified instructor of CPR (Cardiopulmonary Resuscitation), First Aid, and AEDs.
 Xylem was thrilled to hear we could join their Safety Fair team, and Leigh and Blaire are always excited to meet new people and share their knowledge.

 As the groups of employees came through their classroom, it became very clear that most people had never noticed the AEDs in the facility, many did not know what their purpose was, some were afraid to use them, and some had never even heard of an AED.

-The other half of class was spent showing everyone how to use their Zoll AED Plus units.
+The other half of the class was spent showing everyone how to use their ZOLL AED Plus units.
 They got to hear the prompts, see how to remove the pads and place them on the patient’s chest, hear how the machine provides CPR feedback, touch each component, and feel the weight of the AED.